-Metier codification will be as follows: OTM_SPF>40_0_0
+Metier codification will be as follows: OTM\SPF\>40\0\0

 In CECAF Polish small pelagic fishery is conducted on the basis of EU - third countries agreement (Morocco and Mauritania), which regulate number of licenses or volume of Olympic TAC.
 Catches take place whole year.
-Poland will sample one trip/year.
-Main species are: Atlantic horse mackerel and Atlantic mackerel.